ExpositionEngineering/exposition-engineering-podcast-peer-reviews-starter/README.md

 ## 🛫 Project Overview

-This assignment invites you to create a show outline for a podcast on the topic of picking an academic major at an institution like Allegheny College.
+This assignment invites you to report on the peer reviews that you completed and received.
 You must read all of the `TODO` markers inside of the `writing/podcast_peer_reviews.md` file and write the content and take the steps that they require.
+Please see the course instructor if you have questions about any aspect of the peer review process for your writing about the podcast.

 ## 🐊 Project Assessment